syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/how-to/Fix cursor behaviour in RichTextEditor UWP.md

 # Fix cursor behaviour in SfRichTextEditor UWP Platform

-In some cases the cursor behaviour does not working properly on the RichTextEditor UWP platform.
-We have implemented the RichTextEditor control using the WebView for rendering the HTML content.
-Upon the further analysis we have found that the issue from the WebView control.
+In some cases the cursor does not work properly on the RichTextEditor UWP platform.
+RichTextEditor control was implemented using the WebView control for rendering the HTML content.
+The cursor behavior issue was due to this WebView control.

-To overcome the issue by using the WebView2 Control on the RichTextEditor UWP platform.
-We provided the support for change WebView control to WebView2 control at the sample level.
+In order to overcome this issue, the RichTextEditor UWP platform have provided support to change [WebView](https://learn.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.webview) control to [WebView2](https://learn.microsoft.com/en-us/windows/winui/api/microsoft.ui.xaml.controls.webview2) control at the sample level.
 At default the control load with WebView.

 Follow the steps below to create the sample to pass the WebView2 instance from the sample: